Phylum: Magnoliophyta - Class: Liliopsida - Order: Orchidales - Family: Orchidaceae

-This orchid is considered by some to be a subspecies of Orchis provincialis with which it is frequently confused.
-They both occur in the same habitats which adds to the confusion, but Orchis pauciflora is a rarer find.
+This orchid is similar in appearance to Orchis provincialis with which it is frequently confused.
+They both occur in the same habitats which adds to the problems of accurate identification, but Orchis pauciflora is a rarer find.
 The leaves of Orchis pauciflora are unmarked and the lip of the flower has a distinctly ragged-looking edge and is flatter than that of Orchis provincialis.